List of EastEnders characters introduced in 2014: Shrimpy

-Shrimpy, played by Ben Champniss, is an extra, whose occupation is a market trader on Bridge Street after it is merged with the Spring Lane market.
+Shrimpy, played by Ben Champniss, is a market trader on Bridge Street after it is merged with the Spring Lane market.
 Champniss was first credited in the role on 15 October 2015.

 Shrimpy begins working on the market in Albert Square alongside Pam Coker (Lin Blakley) and Donna Yates (Lisa Hammond) following the Spring Lane merge and owns a clothing stall, often helping out his co-workers when they are busy running their own errands.
-He is impressed by Donna and goes on a date with her after she fails to bond romantically with her roommate, Alfie Moon (Shane Richie), however their relationship does not progress any further.
+He is impressed by Donna and goes on a date with her after she fails to bond romantically with her roommate, Alfie Moon (Shane Richie); however, their relationship does not progress any further.
 In 2016, he annoys market traders when there is no market inspector by bringing a van onto the market.
 He is also paid by Babe Smith (Annette Badland) after she is fired from her chef job at The Queen Victoria, to ask for her specials and refusing to eat when they are not available, so that she can get her job back.
 In December 2016, Shrimpy attends a party for the market traders, where Roxy Mitchell (Rita Simons) dances with him but he rejects her because of the state she is in, making her realise she needs help.
 Later, when Carmel Kazemi (Bonnie Langford) realises that Donna likes Shrimpy, she gets them to kiss under the mistletoe.
 In January 2017, he is among those injured when a bus crashes into the market.
-He however helps those in worse condition.
+He, however, helps those in worse condition.
 In April, Shrimpy wins the Mr Walford contest at the Easter fair.

 David Brown from Radio Times called Shrimpy a "hat-wearing, mod-haired market trader".